bodand/x3/README.md

 # Building

 Basic CMake build, at least from the user’s perspective.
-On the developer’s side the CMake script is doing through idefinite hoops to make everything work as it should, but for many that’s irrelevant.
+On the developer’s side the CMake script is doing through indefinite hoops to make everything work as it should, but for many that’s irrelevant.
-Because of this, if the following three step process doesn’t build and install X3 on **your** machine, open a ticket as the anonymous user.
+Because of this, if the following three-step process doesn’t build and install X3 on **your** machine, open a ticket as the anonymous user.

 The incantation is the default CMake, three-step dance: